dotnet/csharplang/proposals/checked-user-defined-operators.md

 ### Binary operator overload resolution

-Assuming that `regular operator` matches `unchecked` evaluation context and `checked operator` matches `checked` evaluation context, the first bullet in https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#binary-operator-overload-resolution:
+Assuming that `regular operator` matches `unchecked` evaluation context, `checked operator` matches `checked` evaluation context and an operator that doesn't have `checked` form matches either context, the first bullet in https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#binary-operator-overload-resolution:
 >*  The set of candidate user-defined operators provided by `X` and `Y` for the operation `operator op(x,y)` is determined.
 The set consists of the union of the candidate operators provided by `X` and the candidate operators provided by `Y`, each determined using the rules of [Candidate user-defined operators](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#candidate-user-defined-operators).
 If `X` and `Y` are the same type, or if `X` and `Y` are derived from a common base type, then shared candidate operators only occur in the combined set once.

 will be replaced with the following two bullet points: